AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 #### Administrative action logging

 One of the key improvements within the import/export features is the enhanced logging of administrative actions.
 This introduces the capability to delve deeper into activities associated with data import/export, contributing to improved tracking and auditability.
-The following actions are now logged and reflected in the **System > Action Logs > Report** grid:
+The following actions are now logged and reflected in the **[!UICONTROL System] > _[!UICONTROL Action Logs]_ > [!UICONTROL Report]** grid:

 | Type | Actions |
 | ---- | ------- |